sawka/dashborg-go-sdk/README.md

 Demo2 shows how to setup a simple webapp that manages a set of fake customer accounts.
 It uses handlers, requests, and ephemeral contexts.
 When you enter the demo2 panel, click on "refresh" to show the initial account list.

+## Why Dashborg?

+I started my career as a backend developer.
+I loved how straightforward backend code was.
+You open files, read command line arguments, and write to the console.
+I always hoped that writing to a webpage would be just as simple.
+Unfortunately, with all of the new JS frameworks (and security requirements), it has only gotten harder to create basic, good-looking, functional UI.
+Creating a UI/dashboard, even for a for a small command-line script, requires working in multiple languages, configuring multiple frameworks, and hosting a FE stack -- all things that might take more code than your original script -- and it takes hours (if not days) to get it all up and running!
+On the other hand, the *only* way for non-engineers to interact with your code is through the web.
+So you either pay all the cost to make an interface, or you don't.
+I built Dashborg so you don't have to make that choice.
+What if it was just as easy to Printf to the web as it was to the console?
+What if you could just add an "OnClick" handler as easily in your backend code as you could to a webpage?
+Maybe then we could get more tools online faster and get back to the real work of adding functionality, not wrestling with and configuring FE technologies.

 ## More

 Feel free to contact me with any questions on Slack (see invite link above), on github (sawka), or by email: mike (at) dashborg.net.
 This project is under active development and the API will change as I add new controls/functionality.